sahilrajput03/learn-typescript/README.md

 }

-type AnyDog = Partial<Dog>; // All properties of `AnyDog` type is optional type RequiredDog = Required<Dog>; // All properties of `RequiredDog` type is required now.
-WARNING:  Optional fields of original wiil be set required as well. (for e.g., dietary)
+type AnyDog = Partial<Dog>; // All properties of `AnyDog` type is optional type RequiredDog = Required<Dog>; // All properties of `RequiredDog` type is required now. *WARNING*:  Optional fields of original wiil be set required as well. (for e.g., dietary)
 ```

 **`Record`, `Pick`, `Omit`**, getting particular type from existing `type`